arjunchib/memebot-v1/README.md

 ## Registering a bot with Discord

 You will first need to create a new bot on your Discord account.
 Once you have done that, you can use the app user bot token to connect to the server.
-Discord has made a  [guide](https://discordapp.com/developers/docs/intro "discordapp.com") to help make new bots.
+Discord has made a  [guide](https://discordapp.com/developers/docs/intro "discordapp.com") to make a new bot.

 ## Installation

 These installation is for unix-like environments (i.e. Linux and OSX).
 You may have to do more work to install on Windows.

-**Installing node.js**
+##### Installing node.js
 Install node.js version 6.0.0 or later.
 I reccomend using [nvm](https://github.com/creationix/nvm) to install and manage versions of node.

-**Download repository**
+##### Download repository
 ```
 git clone --bare https://github.com/arjunchib/memebot
 ```

-**Install dependicies**
+##### Install dependicies
 ```
 cd memebot
 npm install